Skip to Content

 HR will manage the leave and provide supportive resources.

-It is important that you communicate with HR using a non-Carleton email, in addition to communicating by phone.
+It is important that you communicate with HR using a non-Carleton email, and or provide a phone number where we can reach you.

 Returning to work